 I am graduating this year from the New York Studio School in downtown Manhattan with a Masters in Fine Arts in Painting.
-As a double major in Fine Arts and German Studies at William abchessman01bchessman02nd Mary, class of 2016, I continue to use what I learned both in class and abroad to enrich my painting ideas.
+As a double major in Fine Arts and German Studies at William and Mary, class of 2016, I continue to use what I learned both in class and abroad to enrich my painting ideas.
 German and Austrian artists such as Caspar David Friedrich, Käthe Kollwitz, and Oskar Kokoschka are major artistic influences to me.
 My current paintings, which will be exhibited in my MFA Thesis Exhibition in New York at a to be announced date, focus on intimate spaces surrounding food.
 I chose food items to paint that have both a crusty shell and a meaty interior, such as fish, clams, mussels and bread loaves.
 They reflect the duality of the exterior and interior lives of humans.
 I am interested in exploring the hidden and exposed realities of individuals, through the food that we eat.
 I am excited to continue my career as a painter and take advantage of future opportunities for artists both in the New York area and abroad.

 In this inaugural piece in our new Hispanic Studies series for Global Voices—“Spotlight on Alumni Careers and the Hispanic Studies Major”, we profile five of our alumni from graduating classes spanning an almost two decade period.
 All alumni are either practicing medical doctors, medical school students, or W&M graduates accepted into med school.
 All share reflections about the relevance and significance of their education and training as Hispanic Studies major, in terms of preparation for medical school and the practice of medicine more generally.